spydx/www_kefo_no/index.md

 Hi,

-here you will find some of my personal project and projects and that I've either done alone or in groups through school.
+here you will find some of my personal projects and projects that I've either done alone or in groups through school.

 I've also done some projects for organizations, e.g. **Vekoappen** that I've been building for **[Ekstremsportveko](https://ekstremsportveko.com/)**